Car Insurance Quotes

 How Are Your Car Insurance Quotes Calculated?

 As mentioned above, the Insurance Panda quote tool will calculate your insurance quote for you.
-But, how exactly are these insurance rates determined?
+But how exactly are these insurance rates determined?
 Which factors can play a role in determining your auto insurance rates?

-Here Are Some of the Major Factors that Can Determine Your Rates
+The Major Factors that Can Determine Your Rates

 Car insurance companies consider thousands of factors when calculating car insurance premiums.
 Here are some of the most important factors that go into your premiums: